 Cloverdale Elementary News

-STAR students of the week - Congratulations to Bryanneth Lopez from Ms. Bates's class and Jayden Lundy from Ms. Gallegos's class for being selected as our Cloverdale STAR students of the week.
-We have many other nominees for this special award and I will read their names in the morning announcements.
+STAR students of the week - Congratulations to our STAR students of the week: Yoni Funes Cano from Ms. Bitetto's class and Paul Goette from Ms. Cordova's class.
+We have many other outstanding nominees for this special award and I will proudly read their names in the morning announcements.
+Please make sure that your students continue to stay engaged and participate in their classes daily.

 At Cloverdale we strive to be Leaders by Example.
 As I mention to our students during announcements, this means that we always try to do the right thing even when no one is looking.